Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

     }
 ```

 Notice the interface implemented and the base class.
-The apply the attribute in the actions
+The apply the attribute in the actions.